Ever wondered how you can implement contextual help that meets customers right at their point of need?

 • Relevant: The help you provide should address potential friction points within the product experience.
 Thus, contextual help should be meaningful and helpful within the user’s context.

-• Unintrusive: Good contextual help doesn’t disrupt the user experience.
-Instead, it is subtle, blending into the existing user flow with minimal disruption.
+• Unintrusive: Good contextual help doesn’t disrupt the user experience or risk overwhelming users with too much information at once.
+Instead, any type of user support should be subtle, blending into the existing user flow with minimal disruption.

 • Specific and understandable: Your contextual help should be specific to a product feature, pain point, or job to be done (JTBD).
-Therefore, use plain language to ensure users easily understand your tips.
+Therefore, use plain language to help users understand your tips without confusion.

 Best practices when providing contextual help through UX patterns